Katherine-Holland/PP1-Finance-First/README.md

 ## Introduction
 Finance First is the first stop for UK based parents and guardians looking to invest in their children's future.
 It provides an introduction to the financial products on offer in the UK aimed specifically at children aged between 0 - 18.
-The site exists to raise awareness of the financial products on offer and is aimed at raising awareness of these products to parents and guardians looking to invest for their children and benefit from the tax breaks currently offered.
+The site exists to raise awareness of the financial products on offer to parents and guardians looking to invest for their children and benefit from the tax breaks currently given.

 ## Design
 ![Wireframe for Mobile](assets/images/wireframe.png)